WPaxos: Wide Area Network Flexible Consensus: Introduction

-Another way to eliminate the single leader bottleneck is to use a separate Paxos group deployed at each zone.
-Systems like Google Spanner \cite{spanner}, ZooNet \cite{zoonet}, Bizur \cite{bizur} achieve this via a static partitioning of the global object-space to different zones, each responsible for a shard of the object-space.
-However, such static partitioning is inflexible and WAN latencies will be incurred persistently to access/update an object mapped to a different zone.

 {\bf Contributions.} We present {\em WPaxos}, a novel multileader Paxos protocol that provides low-latency and high-throughput consensus across WAN deployments.
 WPaxos leverages the {\em flexible quorums}~\cite{fpaxos} idea to cut WAN communication costs.
-WPaxos deploys flexible quorums in a novel manner to appoint {\em multiple concurrent leaders} across the WAN.
-By strategically selecting the phase-2 acceptors to be close to the leader, WPaxos achieves fast commit decisions.
-We present how this is accomplished in Section~\ref{sec:quorum}.

-Unlike the FPaxos protocol which uses a single-leader and does not scale to WAN distances, WPaxos uses multileaders and partitions the object-space among these multileaders.
-Every node in WPaxos acts as a leader for a subset of objects in the system.
+It deploys flexible quorums in a novel manner to appoint {\em multiple concurrent leaders} across the WAN.
+Unlike the FPaxos protocol~\cite{fpaxos} which uses a single-leader and does not scale to WAN distances, WPaxos uses multileaders and partitions the object-space among these multileaders.
 This allows the protocol to process requests for objects under different leaders concurrently.
 Each object in the system is maintained in its own commit log, allowing for per-object linearizability.
+By strategically selecting the phase-2 acceptors to be close to the leader, WPaxos achieves fast commit decisions.
 On the other hand, WPaxos differs from the existing static partitioned multiple Paxos deployment solutions because it implements a dynamic partitioning scheme: leaders coinciding in different zones steal ownership/leadership of an object from each other using phase-1 of Paxos, and then use phase-2 to commit update-requests on the object locally until the object is stolen by another leader.

-With its multileader protocol, WPaxos achieves the same consistency guarantees as in EPaxos: linearizability is ensured per object, and when deployed with multi-object transactions, strict serializability is ensured across objects.
-We present safety and liveness properties of WPaxos in Section~\ref{sec:properties}.
+With its multileader protocol, WPaxos guarantees linearizability per object.
 We model WPaxos in TLA+/PlusCal~\cite{tla} and present the algorithm using the PlusCal specification in Section~\ref{sec:algorithm}.
-The consistency properties of WPaxos are verified by model checking this specification, which is available at \url{http://github.com/ailidani/paxi/tree/master/tla}.
+The consistency properties of WPaxos are verified by model checking this specification\footnote{The TLA+ specification of WPaxos is available at \url{http://github.com/ailidani/paxi/tree/master/tla}}.